Brody’s sound installation wonderfully captures moments of intimacy… Süddeutsche Zeitung

-Sound Installation work
+Sound Installation Overview

 Citing influences from Joseph Beuys, Charles Ives, Samuel Beckett, and the Art Ensemble of Chicago, along with the story and folklore collecting traditions of Studs Terkel and Alan Lomax, Brody uses oral history to create word and sound-orientated narratives from documentary material.
 “A story is a melody and a melody is a story,” Brody explained in an interview with Der Tagesspiegel.
 His installation work generally examines the relationship between voice-melody and identity and the notion of home.
 Brody believes that while words carry one meaning, the voice-melody can be heard as carrying its own independent narrative.
 Voices speaking one language with the melody of another language contain infinitely more complex parallel narratives.
 In addition, the voice-melody reveals both impersonal and personal information: origin, family history, travels, but also emotional state and physical condition.

 Brody’s first major sound installation was featured at the Jewish Museum Berlin’s 2011 Heimatkunde (local history) Exhibit.
 Five Easy Pieces explored the notion of home by asking people who live in Berlin to describe how they view themselves in relation to their adopted city.
 The installation includes Swiss filmmaker Dani Levy, Afro-German writer Katharina Oguntoy, Indian curator Mini Kapur, teachers Anna and Helmut Franz, and Brody himself.
 While the Berliners describe their place in Berlin, their voice-melodies reveal much about where they come from and their emotional state.
 The museum built a surround sound room to display the exhibit.